Document Gallery - Part 3

 What This Proves:

-Henry Hamall died in Montreal in 1854 at age 37, leaving widow Mary McMahon with three young children: Michael (c.
+Henry Hamall died in Montreal in 1854 at age 37 (born c.
+1817), leaving widow Mary McMahon with three young children: Michael (c.
 4), Owen (7), and Mary Ann (1).
-This death proves: (1) Henry's approximate birth year: 1817, (2) He died just 3-4 years after emigrating from Ireland, (3) Mary McMahon became a widow with three dependent children, (4) The family faced economic crisis with loss of the male breadwinner.
-Henry's death set in motion Mary's remarriage to Patrick Thornton in 1855, which created the blended family and explains the half-brother relationship between Owen and William Thornton.
+Henry died just 3-4 years after emigrating from Ireland.
+His death set in motion Mary's remarriage to Patrick Thornton in 1855, creating the blended family that explains the half-brother relationship between Owen and William Thornton.

 Patrick Thornton & Mary McMahon - Marriage Record (1855)